 Free bullet journal printable layouts

-Download the free bullet journal layouts by clicking on the link at the bottom.
+Download the free bullet journal layouts by clicking on the link at the bottom and accessing my free Planner Lovers Resource Library.
 One A4 document contains both the ‘Daily Brain Dump’ and ‘Daily Tasks/Gratitude’ layout.
-Open the PDF file and print at 100% on either regular copy paper, or adhesive paper to make stickers.
+Open the PDF file and print at 100% on either regular copy paper or adhesive paper to make stickers.
 Cut the pages out by trimming just inside the pale grey lines to remove them.
-Stick the pages straight into your planner or note book, use them as templates, or as inspiration for your own hand-drawn layout.
+Stick the pages straight into your planner or notebook, use them as templates, or as inspiration for your own hand-drawn layout.